Stormwater Quality Improvement Program

 Stormwater Quality Improvement staff specialize in the design and construction of projects improving surface water quality in Raleigh's streams.
 Such projects include stream restoration, enhancement, and daylighting; constructed wetlands and rain gardens; and installing cisterns, green roofs, or other retrofits onto existing properties to reduce stormwater pollution.

 Stormwater Quality Improvement staff manage three volunteer programs as opportunities for residents to protect the environment and improve the health of Raleigh's streams.
 Adopt-a-Stream volunteers organize stream walks and clean-ups each year.
+Foster-a-Stream, is a drop in stream clean-up held twice a year.
 Storm drain marking volunteers glue colorful discs onto storm drain inlets to discourage illegal dumping.
 Stream monitoring volunteers measure various water quality parameters to determine a stream's health.

 Public Education Programs